-The most important among the narrative modes of Jane Austen is her use of irony.
+The most important narrative mode of Jane Austen is her use of irony.
 Irony may be defined as a mode of discourse for conveying meaning different from and usually opposite to the apparent meaning of a text.
-Whether an irony is situational or verbal, depends on the devices available to and utilized by the author.
-Situational ironies, or dramatic ironies occur when the audience (or reader) knows the character’s real situation before the character knows it.
-Pride and Prejudice begins with a sentence that reads like a maxim: —“It is a truth universally acknowledged, that a single man in possession of a good fortune, must be in want of a wife”-- With these words, the irony of the whole situation is expressed brilliantly.
+Whether irony is situational or verbal depends on the devices available to and utilized by the author.
+Situational or dramatic ironies occur when the audience (or reader) knows the character’s real situation before the character knows it.
+Pride and Prejudice begins with a sentence that reads like a maxim—“It is a truth universally acknowledged, that a single man in possession of a good fortune, must be in want of a wife.”
+With these words, the irony of the whole situation is expressed brilliantly.

 Situational Irony as Narrative Strategy

 The first few sentences carry out several functions simultaneously.
 It is a comment made by the author, both incisive and assured, as if it really is a universal truth.
 Then, as the readers proceed to the next paragraph, the scope of this “universal truth” gets narrower.
 It is not universal any more but something that Mrs Bennet would like to believe.